nairstpi/fabzero/mdfiles/elecdesign.md

     - PCB traces 1/64 as the process.
     - In the input area options, ensure the selected dpi (KiCAD given value) and in the output area the machine selection as SRM-20.
     - Set X0, Y0 & Z0 values to zero and all other fields to default while ensure the cut depth as 0.1 mm and tool diameter as 0.4 mm.
     - Press calculate and save the .rml file.
+[Fabmodules Screenshot](/./img/trace_sshot.svg "Screenshot of trace fabmodules")

 - Select the input Outline/cut file (.png) and output format as Roland Mill (.rml) and proceed as follows.